Fraud BlacklistsHow to Use Blacklists Effectively to Stop Fraud Without Causing a Surge in False Declines

 Although the latter approach seems a reasonable solution to the issues inherent to internal blacklists, using a shared fraud blacklist can also be problematic.
 Remember that the internal processes for attributing users to blacklists are already imperfect.
 So, it stands to reason that sharing this flawed data with a network of merchants only compounds the problem.
 If the data was erroneous before it was shared, passing it around won’t improve the situation.

-Aside from this, shared blacklists also raise serious questions about data privacy and security.
-In short, there’s no easy answer to the question of which is best.
-It really depends on your specific needs.
+Aside from all the hurdles outlined above, shared blacklists also raise serious questions about data privacy and security.

 Fraud Blacklisting vs. Whitelisting